-Internal political systems, governmental structures and the foreign policies of developing 562.
-Governments and Politics of the Far East (3) The internal political structure and foreign policies of China, Japan and Korea.
-563. Government and Politics of the Middle East (3) The governmental and political structures of representative states in the Middle East including Turkey, Israel and the Arab states.
+Internal political systems, governmental structures and the foreign policies of developing nations 562.
+Governments and Politics of East Asia (3) The internal political structure and foreign policies of China, Japan and Korea.
+563. Governments and Politics of the Middle East (3) The governmental and political structures of representative states in the Middle East including Turkey, Israel and the Arab states.
 566. Political Change in Latin America (3) Prerequisite: Political Science 101 or 103.